 At The William Alvey School we are totally committed to supporting every one of our families.
 We are incredibly proud of all our children and know that many of them start their young lives with additional challenges.
 We also know we have some amazing parents who dedicate their lives to children from all backgrounds.
 We recognise that if you have adopted a child or are looking after a child in short or long term care arrangement then you may have specific needs with their education and / or emotional support.

 Looked after children or 'Post looked after' for adopted children now have priority in school choices.
 This means when making applications for Nursery, Reception and Secondary Schools your child will be prioritised over other children in recognition that sometimes they have had a difficult start in life and they may need some additional support.
 We would be happy to support you with any school applications and navigate the somewhat complicated process.

 Did you know that Adopted children and those in special care arrangements receive additional funding in school?
-Each child identified by the school received an additional £1,900 for the school to spend on supporting the children.
+Each child identified by the school received an additional £2,300 for the school to spend on supporting the children.
 This additional money is called 'Pupil Premium Plus'.
 Our Designated Teacher, Mr Tapley, along with our LAC Champion, Mrs Weston, are responsible for the monitoring and tracking of this spending and its impact.

 Specific Support for Adopted Children and their families:

 This service premium was designed to address the emotional and social well-being of forces children and address any gaps that may have arisen in their education.